cfw-guide/cemu.cfw.guide/_pages/en_US/home.md

 <div class="notice--textbox">{{ gpu-notice | markdownify }}</div>

-A lot of users will want to play games at higher resolutions with better framerates.
+A lot of users will want to play games at higher resolutions, with better framerates and other enhancements.
 To do this, you will require better hardware than the guidelines listed above.

 Now we know what specs we're dealing with, we can continue onto installing the application.